-- f) Noise, dust and pollution caused by increased construction traffic.
+f) Noise, dust and pollution caused by increased construction traffic.

 Response: If planning approval is granted conditions and informatives will be attached covering dust mitigation and construction noise.
-For a development of this size and scale, pollution is not anticipated to be an issue. - The cumulative effects alongside other consented developments should g) be taken into account.
+For a development of this size and scale pollution is not anticipated to be an issue.

+g) The cumulative effects alongside other consented developments should be taken into account.
 It seems unbelievable that a 3rd large scale development would be considered given issues currently faced with two smaller developments.
 Already have a large, unfinished building site that seems to have been abandoned in the area.
 It is an eyesore for all who live here and it does not look like it will be finished anytime soon.
+Response: This application has been carefully considered taking account of

 Response: This application has been carefully considered taking account of existing and consented development in the locality.
 With conditions covering amenity issues, access improvements, traffic management and drainage attached to any decision issued, potential cumulative impacts can be minimised.
 Other residential development will likely be substantially completed before work starts on this site thereby avoiding potential conflicts.
 One of these sites is at Bertram House some distance away to the north east.
-The work on the adjacent construction site has stopped until an outstanding condition relating to the provision of an additional passing place has been discharged feedback from the developer suggests a satisfactory resolution is achievable thereby enabling construction work to restart. - h) The road should be adopted, and traffic calming measures installed and maintained.
+The work on the adjacent construction site has stopped until an outstanding condition relating to the provision of an additional passing place has been discharged - feedback from the developer suggests a satisfactory resolution is achievable thereby enabling construction work to restart.

+h) The road should be adopted, and traffic calming measures installed and maintained.
 Exceeds the normal guidance for quantity of dwellings served by an unadopted road.
 Road condition needs to be reinstated and upgraded to an adoptable standard and South Lanarkshire Council should adopt the road prior to selling plots for development.
 Response: The requirement for the upgrading of Kersewell Avenue to an adoptable standard would require the widening of the road, the creation of footways and the introduction of street lighting.
 The need for this was a requirement on a previous consent based on traffic levels generated by that proposal, in association with those on previous approvals for residential development at Kersewell, in comparison to those generated when Bertram House was in commercial use.
 Whilst recognising that requirement set down at that time, it is considered a number of points are worth noting.
-First, the additional traffic that would be generated by this proposal would not be significant in overall terms and therefore the implementation of works to an adoptable standard would be disproportionate to the scale of the development.
+First, based on the traffic modelling for the development and information provided in support of the application, the volume of additional traffic that would be generated by this proposal would not have an unacceptable impact on the surrounding road network and therefore the implementation of works requiring the road to be upgraded to an adoptable standard would be disproportionate to the scale of the development.
 Second, the effect would be to suburbanise the area and adversely affect the rural character of the locality.
 Nonetheless, road safety concerns raised are a material consideration within the context of the existing situation in the locale.
 Taking this altogether it is considered that on balance a pragmatic, proportionate and more sympathetic approach which does not compromise public safety should now be taken.
 This would involve selective and deliverable improvements including the upgrading of, and provision of, additional passing places, pedestrian refuges and the introduction of additional signage.